Software Alternatives, Accelerators & Startups

 • How do i use remote.it on one machine to route you to another?

 I assume that both raspberry pis are on the same LAN, correct?
 If so, you can use install remote.it on either pi or on an openWRT router and then use that as a bastion host (jump host) to define and then provide access to any TCP reachable service on the network without exposing anything on the network.
 You can see documentation for this here: https://link.remote.it/support/jumpbox Let us know if this didn't...
-Source: almost 2 years ago
+Source: over 2 years ago

 Do you know an article comparing Remote.it to other products?